ANALYSIS

 AGILab scans ${AGILAB_PAGES_ABS} for installed page bundles and Python files that expose an entrypoint such as src/<module>/<module>.py (or main.py / app.py).
 The page grid lists every discovered bundle so you can preview what is available on disk.

 Use the multi-select control to choose which pages are shown as quick-access shortcuts for analyzing the selected project.
-The selection is written to src/<project>/src/app_settings.toml in the [pages] section under view_module.
+The selection is written to ~/.agilab/apps/<project>/app_settings.toml in the [pages] section under view_module.
 Only the names you choose are persisted for the active project; every project keeps its own list.
+The workspace file is seeded from the app’s app_settings.toml source file (for example <project>/app_settings.toml or <project>/src/app_settings.toml) the first time the app is loaded.

 You can also create a complete starter bundle directly from this page using Create in the Create from template tab.
 It creates a minimal pyproject and runnable Streamlit module so the page is immediately usable and ready to be customized.
 You can optionally clone an existing app page as a starting point from the same panel before clicking Create.